murphyk/iclr25/_posts/2025-04-28-distill-example.md

-In this blog post, we take the most commonly used flow matching case<d-footnote>We focus on Gaussian flow matching with the optimal transport flow path. </d-footnote> <d-cite key="lipman2022flow"></d-cite>.
-Other closely related works are rectified flow <d-cite key="liu2022flow"></d-cite> and stochastic interpolant <d-cite key="albergo2023stochastic"></d-cite>.
+In this blog post, we take the most commonly<d-footnote>We focus on Gaussian flow matching with the optimal transport flow path.</d-footnote> used flow matching case <d-cite key="lipman2022flow"></d-cite>, also very related to <d-cite key="liu2022flow"></d-cite> and <d-cite key="albergo2023stochastic"></d-cite>.
 Our purpose is not to downweigh the importance of either framework.
 In fact, it is interesting to see that two frameworks derived from distinct theoretical perspectives lead to the same algorithm in practice.
 The goal of this post is to make the practitioner feel comfortable to use the two frameworks interchangeably, understand the actual degrees of freedom we have when tuning the algorithm (no matter how we name it), and what design choices do not matter.

 ## Overview